 If you've been infected with syphilis for less than a year, a single dose of penicillin is usually enough to destroy the infection.
-For those allergic to penicillin, tetracycline or doxycycline can be given instead.
+For those allergic to penicillin, tetracycline, doxycycline or another antibiotic can be given instead.
 If you are in a later stage of disease, more doses will be needed.

 People who are being treated for syphilis must abstain from sexual contact until the infection is completely gone.
 Sexual partners of people with syphilis should be tested and, if necessary, treated.

 What if Syphilis Is not Treated?

 If syphilis is left untreated, it can cause serious and permanent problems such as dementia, blindness, or death.

 How Does Syphilis Affect a Pregnant Woman and Her Baby?